-If you have answered yes or partial - what kind of central there?
-(Examples: gas-fired, solid fuel, electric storage howarm air).
+If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
 If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial centr system installed? al heating (ii) Do you have a maintenance contract for the central he eating system? []YES[]NO If you have answered yes, please give details of the comwhich you have a maintenance contract pany with (iii) When was your maintenance agreement last renewed provide the month and year). d?
 (Please 8.
-Energy Performance Certificate Does your property have an Energy Performance Certific less than 10 years old? cate which is [x]YES [ ]NO 9.
-Issues that may have affected your property а Has there been any storm, flood, fire or other structural d property while you have owned it? lamage to your [ ]YES [x]NO If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES[]NO b Are you gware of the evictories of acheetes in your prope ort v? [ ]YES [x]NO Are you aware of the existence of asbestos in your property? []Don't know If you have answered yes, please give details: 10.
-Services а Please tick which services are connected to your propert y and give detail s of the supplier: Services Connected Supplier Gas or liquid petroleum gas N Water mains or private water supply Υ Electricity Υ ovo Mains drainage Υ Telephone N Cable TV or satellite Υ Broadband N b Is there a septic tank system at your property? [ ]YES [x]NO
+Energy Performance Certificate Does your property have an Energy Performance Certific less than 10 years old? cate which is [x]YES []NO 9.
+Issues that may have affected your property а Has there been any storm, flood, fire or other structural d property while you have owned it? lamage to your []YES [x]NO If you have answered yes, is the damage the subject of any outstanding insurance claim? []YES[]NO b []YES [x]NO Are you aware of the existence of asbestos in your prope erty : []Don't know If you have answered yes, please give details: 10.
+Services а Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas N Water mains or private water supply Υ Electricity Υ ovo Mains drainage Υ Telephone N Cable TV or satellite Υ Broadband N b Is there a septic tank system at your property? []YES [x]NO